AE Golf News

 As a complement to the open playing corridors, Hanse and Wagner designed a varied set of greens, including the punchbowl third, the long, narrow fourth, and the “Dustpan” seventh.

 “The greens are the defense of the golf course,” said Werner.
 “Hanse and Wagner give golfers options, requiring players to commit to their shot selection.
-On certain hole locations, golfers must sometimes play away from the flag and let the contours of the green bring the ball closer to the hole.”
+On certain holes, players must sometimes play away from the flag and trust the contours of the green to bring the ball closer to the hole.”

 Picture

-Designed with match play, not stroke play, in mind, Werner said, “The design forces players to decide how aggressive they want to be and opens up the possibility for every club in the bag to be used.”
+“The design forces players to decide how aggressive they want to be and opens up the possibility for every club in the bag to be used,” said Werner.

-Referencing the Par-5 2nd as “the prettiest hole on the course,” Werner explained, “With a large water hazard along its right side, the tee shot invites players to take on as much risk in order to shorten the hole and gain a better angle to a narrow green that slopes from back to front, featuring a false front.”
+Referencing the Par-5 2nd as “the prettiest and most strategically demanding hole on the course,” Werner explained, “With a large water hazard along its right side, the tee shot invites players to take on as much risk in order to shorten the hole and gain a better angle to a narrow green that slopes from back to front, featuring a false front.”

-Later in the round, the Par-4 13th is reminiscent of both the Par-3.5 14th at Ohoopee Match Club, where Hanse drew inspiration for the culture of the Match Course, and the Par-4 16th at nearby The Park West Palm.
+On the back nine, the Par-4 13th is reminiscent of both the Par-3.5 14th at Ohoopee Match Club and the Par-4 16th at nearby The Park West Palm, another Gil Hanse design.
 At 298 yards, this drivable Par-4 features a slightly elevated, severely contoured green, protected by a greenside bunker, five bunkers positioned sixty yards short, and a steep run-off behind the green.

-“When you’re standing on the tee, you think it’s an easy hole, but if you carry it even slightly long, a short chip can quickly go off the green.
-I’ve made an eagle, birdie a handful of times, and probably bogey more than I’ve made par,” said Spector.
+“When you’re standing on the tee, you think it’s an easy hole, but if you carry it even slightly long, a short chip can quickly run off the green.
+I’ve made an eagle and a birdie a handful of times, and probably bogeyed more often than I’ve made par,” said Spector.

 In transforming a relatively flat and monotonous property, Hanse and Wagner delivered a unique, challenging, and enjoyable course that has cemented The Match at Jonathan’s Landing Golf Club as one of the top courses in the Palm Beach/Jupiter area.